Arrival & Departure information:

 As vaccination requirement changes frequently, we strongly suggest you consult your doctor at least 2 months prior to your trip.
 We recommend protection against malaria, tetanus, typhoid, hepatitis and polio.

-We use hotels from 5-star category to the standard ones depending on the clients’ preference and request.
+We use hotels from the 5-star category to the standard ones depending on the clients’ preference and request.
 However, we patronize 3-4 star hotels which are centrally located in the most popular tourist hubs.

 We offer options in leadership to match your requirements: